binaryage/chromex/examples/lein-figwheel/readme.md

 #### Extension development

-We assume you are familiar with ClojureScript tooling and you have your machine in a good shape running recent versions of java, maven, leiningen, etc.
+We assume you are familiar with ClojureScript tooling:

   * clone this repo somewhere:
     ```bash